jGiltinan/seai/assignments/Assignment_1_requirements_architecture.md

 1. Latency between reporting a child missing (with numerous pictures) to receiving potential matches from dashcam users
 2. Number of false positives and false negatives
 3. Ability to observe how well the system works in production
+4. Users can be casual drivers, frequent drivers, commercial freight, and others, each of which may have different dashcam models and expectations of their user experience
-4. Scalability and cost of running the infrastructure with many users across many countries
+5. Scalability and cost of running the infrastructure with many users across many states/countries
-5. Operating costs for users
+6. Operating costs for users
-6. Difficulty of changing and updating the system to meet new requirements or incorporate better technology
+7. Difficulty of changing and updating the system to meet new requirements or incorporate better technology
-7. Privacy
+8. Privacy
-8. Development cost, technical complexity of the solution, maintainability
+9. Development cost, technical complexity of the solution, maintainability

 ## Tasks